-BEST FOR: One of our top picks for 4 to 5 year olds (50 - 55cm), or older toddlers in need of a deeper helmet.
+BEST FOR: A top pick for 4 to 5 year olds (50 – 55cm), or older toddlers in need of a deeper helmet.
 True non-pinch buckle makes it very suitable for kids antsy about being pinched.

 SIZE: 50 – 55 cm